How much does HIV change your life in 6 months?

 How is HIV affecting your way of thinking?

-You may have tried to attend HIV counselling by now, or you’ve had a few check-ups with your doctor or clinic team already.
-Talking about HIV by now should be easier and come more naturally, particularly when speaking with your medical practitioner.
+You may have tried to attend HIV counselling by now, and you’ve already had a few check-ups with your doctor or clinic team.
+Talking about HIV should be easier and come more naturally, particularly when speaking with your medical practitioner.

 But, there’s one presiding thought that’s taken hold: how does my HIV status affect my future?